theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/README.md

 A workflow demonstration given at the Annual Meeting of the North American Patristics Society, May 22, 2025 in Chicago.

+(This repository has been made public in advance of the live event, so you may be viewing it before I've actually given the talk.)

 ## Purpose

 To understand the purpose and use-case of the talk, please consult the paper